0

 In a nutshell: Tom Brown comes home

 The opening of chef Tom Brown’s new Knightsbridge restaurant marks a completion of the circle for the chef who first came to prominence when working here under chef Nathan Outlaw.
 Now it’s his name above the door, and fans who loved his food at Cornerstone are making the pilgrimage here to enjoy his seafood-focused offering.
 David Ellis at the Standard felt “Brown is operating at a level rarely witnessed” but thinks there’s still room for improvement.
-If you love inventive seafood in a luxurious setting this is going to tick all the boxes for you.
+Reform fan William Sitwell, meanwhile, was less of a fan, calling it "dull and misconceived."
+We think that if you love inventive seafood in a luxurious setting, this should tick all the boxes for you.

 More about Tom Brown at the Capital